10 Best High Quality Consumer Cyclical Stocks for November 2025

 Key Catalysts

-• Recovery in global travel demand.
+• Recovery in global travel and cruise demand

 Risk Factors

-• Sensitivity to macroeconomic and travel disruptions.
+• Sensitivity to health and safety regulations

 Airbnb, Inc. (ABNB)